netmeld/netmeld/playbook/nmdb-playbook/README.md

 INTERACTIVE OR NOT
 ------------------

-While the majority of the activites are automated, there are points during a stage where the user is required to provide some acknowledgment before the playbook will continue.
+While the majority of the activities are automated, there are points during a stage where the user is required to provide some acknowledgment before the playbook will continue.
 To date, this is to facilitate running manual, additional scans concurrently with the automated playbook activities.